HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-launch-environment-constraints.md

 ### XPC Daemon Protection

-At the time of this writing (Sonoma release) the **responsible process** for the daemon XPC service **is the XPC service itself** instead of the connecting client.
-(Submitted FB: FB13206884).
-Assuming for a second that it’s a bug, we still **won’t be able to launch the XPC service in our attacker code**, but if it’s **active already** (maybe because it was invoked by the original app), there is nothing preventing us from **connecting to it**.
-So while setting the constraint might be a good idea, and would **limit the attack timeframe**, it doesn’t solve the main issue, and our XPC service should still properly validate the connecting client.
-That is still the only way to secure it.
-Also as mentioned in the beginning it doesn’t even work this way now.
+In the Sonoma release, a notable point is the daemon XPC service's **responsibility configuration**.
+The XPC service is accountable for itself, as opposed to the connecting client being responsible.
+This is documented in the feedback report FB13206884.
+This setup might seem flawed, as it allows certain interactions with the XPC service:

+- **Launching the XPC Service**: If assumed to be a bug, this setup does not permit initiating the XPC service through attacker code.
+- **Connecting to an Active Service**: If the XPC service is already running (possibly activated by its original application), there are no barriers to connecting to it.

+While implementing constraints on the XPC service might be beneficial by **narrowing the window for potential attacks**, it doesn't address the primary concern.
+Ensuring the security of the XPC service fundamentally requires **validating the connecting client effectively**.
+This remains the sole method to fortify the service's security.
+Also, it's worth noting that the mentioned responsibility configuration is currently operational, which might not align with the intended design.

 ### Electron Protection